icapps/flutter-icapps-architecture/README.md

 #### CombiningSmartInterceptor
 Base class for simple [Dio] interceptors to be used in conjunction with CombiningSmartInterceptor Upon returning an instance of [DioError] from [onRequest] or [onResponse], the error interceptors will NOT be called

+### ChangeNotifierEx
+Extended version of the foundation's [ChangeNotifier].
+Has helper methods to determine if it has been disposed ([disposed]) and convenience methods to register listeners that will be cleaned up when the change notifier is disposed [registerDispose()] and [registerDisposeStream()]